Preparing for Flight: Pushing Back an Airplane

 Have you been sitting in an airport waiting for your flight to start boarding, and suddenly you hear thunder and see lightning through the window?
 If you have, you may have asked the question we present in the title of this article.
 So, buckle up, sit tight, and keep reading because what we are about to disclose may be as shocking as the sound of thunder for you.

 It may seem that thunderstorms can pose a big problem when planes fly.
-To tell the truth, pilots usually try to avoid bad weather with the help of air traffic controllers.
-However, if you ask any pilot, “can planes fly in thunderstorms”, you will get a Yes for an answer.
+To tell the truth, pilots usually try to avoid bad weather with the help of air traffic controllers and on board equipment.
+However, if you ask any pilot, “can planes fly in thunderstorms”, you will get a “yes” for an answer.

 The fact is that most commercial aircraft have flown in bad weather, and some even in severe weather.
 It is not crazy to state that when planes fly, they receive lightning strikes more often than not, and while it may sound frightening, you really should not worry too much.